OfficeDev/office-scripts-docs/docs/resources/add-ins-differences.md

 ## APIs

+There is no synchronous version of the Office JavaScript APIs for Office Add-ins.
+The standard Office Scripts APIs are unique to the platform and have numerous optimizations and alterations to avoid the usage of the `load`/`sync` paradigm.

-Office Scripts support most of the Excel JavaScript APIs, which means there's  a lot of functionality overlap between the two platforms.
-There are two exceptions: events and Common APIs.
+The Office Scripts Async APIs has a lot of overlap with the Excel JavaScript APIs.
+While the two platforms share some functionality, there are two exceptions: events and Common APIs.

 ### Events